 In the Hamel Music Center, 740 University Avenue, Madison

 - The Mead Witter Foundation Concert Hall seats 413 (plus 8 wheelchair access) on the main floor; 153 (plus 2 wheelchair access) in the balcony; and seats 85 on bench seats in a choir loft.
 Total seat count is 661.
 A series of coffers—circular, recessed or projecting panels—along the walls also absorb and reflect sound back into the concert hall.
 Two 50,000 cubic-feet floating concrete reverberation chambers on the second floor, covered in fabric, are installed 30 feet high on each side of the concert hall stage.
 The chambers absorb sound and reflect it back out into the audience.
 Motorized curtains can be drawn around the walls to adjust the level of “live” sound in the hall.
-The hall is named for the Mead Witter Foundation of Wisconsin Rapids, who provided a $25 million gift to the Hamel Music Center.
+The hall is named for the Mead Witter Foundation of Wisconsin Rapids, which provided a $25 million gift to the Hamel Music Center.

 - The Collins Recital Hall seats 189 on the main floor (plus 3 wheelchair access) and 104 in the balcony, with an additional three for wheelchair access, to total 299.
 Warm wooden elements include wooden planking sourced from tribal lands of the Menominee Indians in Wisconsin; wooden “petals” on the lighting “tiaras” suspended from the ceiling; and framed glulam beams (laminated timber of exceptional strength) that support the cement-filled ceiling.
 The hall’s colorful and dynamic wallpaper was designed by Tandem Press founder and printmaker William Weege, professor emeritus of UW–Madison’s Department of Art.
 The hall is named for Paul J. Collins, a 1958 graduate of the School of Business.
 Collins honored his mother, Adele Stoppenbach Collins, a 1929 School of Music alumna, with multiple graduate music scholarships and two professor endowments, then provided a significant donation to fund the new recital hall.